catseye/NaNoGenMo-Entries-2019/Anne of Green Garbles/README.md

 compatible with higher-order Markov chains; the tokens which precede a token can be thought of as additional tags on that token.
-Conversely, the state of the regular grammar could be thought of as a kind of abstract, "long-distance" higher-order Markov chain.
+Conversely, the state of the regular grammar could be thought of as a kind of abstract, "long-distance" higher-order factor in the Markov chain.

 Just like when a conventional higher-order Markov chain is constructed, the result of this construction is itself a Markov chain; it retains the [Markov property][].
-This would not be the case if the grammar we wished to combine with the Markov chain was not a regular grammar (e.g. if it was a context-free grammar), as we would need to "remember" how many levels of nesting we had entered previously.
+This would not be the case if the grammar we wished to combine with the Markov chain was not a regular grammar (e.g. if it was a context-free grammar), as then we would need to "remember" how many levels of nesting we had entered previously.

 Implementation